 Here is where The Betty White leaped over from talented and respected television actress into cultural phenomenon.
 Again, this is her knowing she is playing her own screen persona for laughs.
 Under normal circumstance, seeing a then-88 year old woman tackled wouldn't have been funny.
 However, given the fact that it's Betty White, even to where the character is "playing like Betty White out there" (along with 'Betty White's' snippy remark) only makes the scene funnier.

-Again, SHE IS IN ON THE JOKE.
+Again, she is on the joke.
 In fact, she appears to push the joke.
 It's also a sign of her zeitgeist that these young guys would know who The Betty White is, enough to say one of their own is playing football like her.

 From here, all things flowed, in particular her appearance on Saturday Night Live.
 By continuously playing against her image as the sweet grandmama to America The Betty White makes things all the more funnier.